enkidevs/curriculum/blockchain/fundamentals/ethereum-ii/token-standards.md

 ---
 ## Content

 An Ethereum **token** is a smart contract that has a mapping between user addresses and balances.
 In other words, it is a contract that keeps track of how much of something each address has.
-A **token standard** is a smart contract that implements some standard functions that all other contracts share, namely `transfer` or `balanceOf`.
+A **token standard** is a smart contract that contains some standard functions that all other contracts share, like `transfer` or `balanceOf`.

-Token standards are therefore Ethereum's way of seizing and simplyfing the creation of new cryptocurrencies.
+Token standards are therefore Ethereum's way of seizing and simplifying the creation of new cryptocurrencies.
 There are 2 main standards:
 - ERC20
 - ERC721